 With more than a thousand varieties in a wide range of sizes, shapes, and colors, it’s no wonder tomatoes are among the most popular of all backyard-grown produce.
 As soon as the weather warms in spring, rows upon rows of tomato seedlings appear in garden centers.
-While this juicy, nutritious favorite is relatively simple to grow, planting the seedlings in good-quality soil helps ensure healthy plants that lead to an abundant harvest.
+While this juicy, nutritious favorite is relatively simple to grow, planting the seedlings in good-quality soil helps ensure healthy tomato plants that lead to an abundant harvest.

 Tomatoes can be grown in most types of garden soil, except heavy clay, which is too dense and restricts root development.
 They prefer soil that drains well yet retains enough water to keep their moisture-loving roots from drying out.
 They also like soil that’s rich in organic matter.
-The best soil for tomatoes will provide the plants with everything they need for robust growth.
+The best soil for tomatoes will provide plants with everything they need for robust growth.
 Ahead, learn what to look for when choosing (or amending) soil for tomatoes, and find out why the following products are all well suited for growing this summertime favorite.